SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Introduction

-Deploying such models on real-world devices presents another key challenge: the heterogeneity of deployment hardware.
-On-device generation must meet stringent compute, memory, and power constraints, while devices vary widely—from entry-level smartphones to high-end flagships and lightweight edge servers.
-A single static model cannot perform efficiently across this spectrum, leading to fragmented development and suboptimal deployment.
-To address this, we introduce an \textbf{Elastic Training Framework} that jointly optimizes sub-DiTs of varying capacities within a unified DiT supernetwork.
-This elastic framework enables a single model to encompass multiple sub-networks, each tailored to different hardware.
-At inference, the appropriate sub-network is selected dynamically, enabling seamless adaptation across heterogeneous devices without retraining.
-This design ensures scalability, efficiency, and consistent generation quality across diverse deployment scenarios.
+Deploying such models on real-world devices presents another key challenge: hardware heterogeneity.
+On-device generation must satisfy strict constraints on computation, memory, and power across diverse platforms, from entry-level smartphones to flagship devices and edge servers.
+A single static model cannot efficiently cover this spectrum, leading to fragmented development and suboptimal deployment.
+To address this, we introduce an \textbf{Elastic Training Framework} for \emph{generative diffusion transformers} that jointly optimizes sub-DiTs of varying capacities within a unified DiT supernetwork.
+At inference, the appropriate sub-network could be selected dynamically to adapt to different hardware without retraining, enabling scalable and efficient deployment across heterogeneous devices while maintaining consistent generation quality.

-To close the performance gap between large-scale and compact diffusion models, we employ knowledge distillation to transfer the generative capability of the full-step teacher to the student.
-We further propose \textbf{Knowledge-Guided Distribution Matching Distillation (K-DMD)}, a step-distillation framework that integrates the DMD objective~\cite{yin2024onestep, yin2024improved} with knowledge transfer from a few-step (i.e., 4-step) teacher, enabling efficient distillation while preserving high fidelity and supporting on-device generation.